Home A-Z Commands 50 Most Commonly Used YUM Command Examples for RHEL

 25. Downgrading an Existing Package

-Sometimes, you may want to downgrade certain packages due to issues like untracked bugs or incompatibility of the latest release with existing Linux shell scripts.
+Sometimes, you may want to downgrade certain packages due to issues like untracked bugs or incompatibility with the latest release of existing Linux shell scripts.
 This is also fairly easy when using the Yum package manager.

 $ sudo yum downgrade abc